Diaphragmatic hernia repair - congenital

 Other possible complications of this surgery include:

 - Collapsed lung

 - Lung problems that do not go away

 Infants with a diaphragmatic hernia are admitted to a neonatal intensive care unit (NICU).
 It may be days or weeks before the baby is stable enough for surgery.

 - In the NICU, your baby will probably need a breathing machine (mechanical ventilator) before the surgery.
 This helps the baby breathe.

 - If your child is very sick, the doctor may use a heart-lung bypass machine (ECMO) to do the work of the heart and lungs.

-- Before surgery, your baby will have x-rays and regular blood tests to see how well your the lungs are working.
+- Before surgery, your baby will have x-rays and regular blood tests to see how well the lungs are working.
 A light sensor (called a pulse oximeter) is taped to baby's skin to monitor the oxygen level in the blood.

-- Your baby may be given medicines to control the blood pressure and keep him or her comfortable.
+- Your baby may be given medicines to control blood pressure and keep him or her comfortable.